ChappiebotAI/chappiebotai.github.io/_posts/2018-3-20-image-similarity.md

 - We pass the anchor image, positive image and negative image successively to a single pipeline to construct their embedding representations instead of three identical networks to save memory while training on GPUs.
 - We will define the triplets manually or by bootstraping before training and write the triplet path to a text file.
+- In the original paper, they employed 4000-dims embedding vector.
+However, we observe that during our training 128-dims vector outperforms 4000-dims one.
+This is super queer to us as it seems intuitive that vector with bigger dimension must capture more features.
+This issue will be investigated carefully during our deployment.

 Source code for model network:
 <div style="font-size: 75%;">